rmunge/jparse/README.md

 Features:

 * Exception-free alternatives to OpenJDKs Integer.valueOf, Double.valueOf and Float.valueOf for use in high-load scenarios
-* Parsing or regular expression based on a configurable set of optional features
+* Parsing of regular expression based on a configurable set of optional features

 # License